Secure CheckoutPersonal information is secured with SSL technology.

-4. Fabrication of (K, Na)NbO3 film by PLD and its domain observation using laser microscopy
+4. Fabrication of (K, Na)NbO3 films by pulsed laser deposition and their domain observation

-6. Thin film fabrication using nanoscale flat substrate
+6. Thin film fabrication using nanoscale flat substrates

 9. Structural optimization of piezoelectric thin-film vibration energy harvesters based on electric equivalent circuit model